Robert W. MacDonald: Business career

-As president and CEO of ITT Life Insurance Corp., he became “one of the best known, most influential and controversial leaders in the life insurance industry, flamboyant in an industry in which flamboyance is rare and usually unrewarded.”
-The New York Times described MacDonald as “an innovator and unrepentant bad boy in the go-along-to-get-along insurance.

 In the early 1980s, as president of ITT Life Insurance, he launched a public campaign against his industry's most popular family of policies -- whole life. ”He had the bad taste to say what everybody knew: Whole life insurance had ceased to be a good buy” and further charged the insurance industry with being “ossified, petrified, myopic and inbred.”
 In response, he was vilified by his peers.
 The pundits notwithstanding, his “Your Whole Life is a Mistake” advertising and publicity campaign was a major success.